 Make more strategic decisions

 The path to achieving your career goals will be long and winding, filled with hundreds of small decisions that contribute to the bigger picture.
-What part-time job should you apply for?
+You’ll be faced with countless questions, like: What part-time job should you apply for?
 How should you spend your free time?
-Who should you get to know?
-Having a structured plan makes those decisions easier.
+Who should you network with?
+Having a structured plan will make those decisions much easier.

-A career plan also helps you make better choices when it comes to major life decisions like which job to pursue or what city to live in.
-It’ll help you carefully evaluate your options and weigh the pros and cons rather than just making a choice arbitrarily, which will make it more likely that you’ll be happy in the long run.
+A career plan also helps you make better choices about major life decisions like which job to pursue or which city to live in.
+It’ll help you carefully evaluate your options and weigh the pros and cons rather than just making a choice arbitrarily, leading to happiness in the long run.

 Become a stronger job candidate